 5. Define and monitor targets

 Foot bathing is a method of cleaning and disinfecting feet.
-The bacteria causing digital dermatitis are easily washed off and killed by many disinfectants (see review).
-Foot bathing needs to be done as frequently as is necessary, with the decision to go every milking or 2x per week depending on cost, ease and how challenging the underfoot conditions are.
+The bacteria causing digital dermatitis are easily washed off and killed by many disinfectants.
+Foot bathing needs to be done as frequently as is necessary in relation to the disease levels.
+Some farms will footbath every milking, some will footbath twice a week.
+Frequency should be decided using lesion records and in conjunction with your vet.

-- Long – increases washing with more steps
+- Long at least 3.7 metres – increases washing with more steps

 - High kerbs – minimises “kick-out” of solution and shortens 1st and last step for more plunges